b3p3k0/AIOS/alien/spec.md

 Numeric type: all numbers are floating-point (double precision).

-Variables: single-letter variable names (A, B, ..., Z).
+Variables: identifiers may be any letter/underscore followed by letters, digits, or underscores (case-sensitive).
+A single namespace stores both numeric and string values.

 Arithmetic / Expressions: support +, -, *, /, and parentheses for grouping.

 Assignment: e.g. A = (3 + 4) * 2; — semicolon-terminated.

-Output: print(expr); — print numeric expression to console.
+Output: write(expr1, expr2, ...); — emit a comma-separated list of expressions followed by a newline.
+Numbers format to three decimal places, strings print verbatim, and the `+` operator concatenates adjoining strings/numbers before printing.

-Input: a simple input(var); — read a number from keyboard into variable.
-Enables scripts like “enter your name or number.”
+Input: read(var); — read a number from keyboard into a variable (still numeric-only).
+Scripts typically pair a `write` prompt with a `read` call for interaction.

+Strings: double-quoted string literals can be assigned to variables, concatenated with `+`, and compared with the standard relational operators (==, !=, <, <=, >, >=).
+Mixing string and numeric operands outside of `+` raises an error.

 Control flow: